 There is nothing like a horse book.
 I learned to love reading stretched out under my grandparents’ grape arbor with a Black Stallion book under my nose.
 I wish this series had been around when I was a girl.
 Winnie, the twelve-year-old heroine can gentle any horse, if only her dad would stay put long enough for her to do more than just work at a stable.
 Then she meets her dream horse, only, the mare is wild from neglect.
 As Winnie teaches the skittish horse about gentleness and trust, she learns how to trust God, too.

 Coop Knows the Scoop–by Taryn Souders

 A cozy mystery full of southern charm.
 When a skeleton is unearthed beneath the slide at the local playground, Coop must team up with his friends to solve his grandmother’s murder and exonerate his grandfather from suspicion.
 This book has just the right balance of spookiness and fun as the child sleuths try to solve a murder in a small town setting full of quirky characters.
+Brennan really like this one.
 This author is a Christian who writes for the general market.